Bullying at Work: The Ultimate Guide To Handle It

 - someone else always takes credit for your work

-- your questions and concerns are dismissed rather than addressed
+- questions and concerns are dismissed rather than addressed

-- you’re given the “worst” of everything (tasks, scheduling, break times, vacation days, etc.)
+- you get the “worst” of everything (tasks, scheduling, break times, vacation days, etc.)

-- you must fight off crude treatment and/or sexual advances
+- you must fight off crude treatment and/or sexual harassment

-How Does Being Bullied at Work Affect Your Mental Health?
+How Does Bullying at Work Affect Your Mental Health?

-Unsurprisingly, the victims of workplace bullying take higher levels of anti-depressants and anti-psychotic medications than other employees, and their experiences with bullying can leave lasting marks on their emotions.
+Indeed, reports suggest that bullying victims take higher levels of antidepressants and antipsychotic medications than other employees.
+Their experiences with bullying can also leave lasting marks on their emotions.

 Workplace bullying is not okay.
 It’s a serious matter with both personal and corporate implications.
-Fortunately, there are tools available to handle being bullied at work.
+Fortunately, there are tools available to handle bullying at work.

 Resources to Handle Workplace Bullying

-If you’re a reader, check out The Bully-Free Workplace: Stop Jerks, Weasels, and Snakes from Killing Your Organization by Gary Namie.
-This practical guide moves past short-term solutions to offer the sort of preventative measures that will lead to long-term fixes.
+Are you an avid reader?
+Check out The Bully-Free Workplace: Stop Jerks, Weasels, and Snakes from Killing Your Organization by Gary Namie.
+This practical guide moves past short-term solutions.
+Instead, it offers preventative measures that will lead to long-term fixes.

-For those who prefer to listen rather than to read, we recommend the Workplace Bullying Institute’s podcast.
-Informed by qualitative and quantitative research, these podcasts address the issue from many angles.
-With 39 episodes currently available, no matter what your issue with bullying may be, you’re likely to find good advice here.
+Prefer to listen?
+We recommend the Workplace Bullying Institute’s podcast.
+Informed by research, this podcast addresses the issue of bullying from many angles.
+With 39 episodes currently available, you can find good advice for any bullying issue.

 Finally, we want to point you toward the STOPit App.
-Designed to help end workplace harassment, this app streamlines the process of reporting bad behavior at work so that it can be addressed proactively by the company.
+This app is designed to help end workplace harassment.
+It streamlines the process of reporting bad behavior at work — so that it can be addressed proactively by the company.

 We Can Help

-Check out Lensa now and learn about new and exciting job opportunities in your field!
+Check out Lensa now for exciting job opportunities and reliable career advice!